LarkinDeity/hello-world/README.md

 # hello-world
-my first github repository

 Hi, stupid humans!

-if there must be some changes, then here it is.
+if there must be some changes. then here it is.